DesyncTheThird/corne-keymap/readme.md

 `Comma`, `Dot`, `Scln`, `Colon`, `Dash`, and `Exlm` are compressed together or omitted, as they accessible from combos near or on the home row.
 (These combos are accessible on almost every layer.) `Hash` is also included on base layer as I use it as a LaTeX [snippet trigger]((https://gist.github.com/DesyncTheThird/0c7a18dc6bedaf27e2627c07f0c53e17))/(reverse) leader key.

 A copy of `Tab` is placed on the right hand to reduce left hand contortions.
 The two `Tab` keys also function as `LShift` and `RShift` when held.
 The shift modifiers are applied eagerly on keydown to improve interaction with pointing devices; these eager shift modifiers do not overwrite home row mods, so you can still shift-tab with one hand.

-`New Sentence` macro sends a dot, a space, then sets a one shot shift.

 The `LCTL` key also sets a weak one shot `ctrl` modifier for the `Backspace` key only to allow for faster usage while typing.
 The one shot modifier lingers for 500ms and is removed on any other keypress (without being applied).